rsmith-nl/stltools/README.rst

 an STL text version of the file.
 This way stlinfo can be used to convert a binary STL file to a text version.::

-    usage: stlinfo [-h] [-t] [-b] [-v] [file [file ...]]
+    usage: stlinfo.py [-h] [-t] [-b] [-v] [--log {debug,info,warning,error}] [file [file ...]]

-    Reads an STL file and prints information about the object or a text representation of the object in the file.
+    Reads an STL file and prints information about the object and optionally a text representation of the object.
+It can also write a binary STL version of the object.

     positional arguments:
     file                  one or more file names

     optional arguments:
-    -h, --help     show this help message and exit
+    -h, --help            show this help message and exit -t, --text            print text representation of the file -b, --binary          write binary representation of the file -v, --version         show program's version number and exit --log {debug,info,warning,error}
-    -t, --text     print text representation of the file -b, --binary   write binary representation of the file -v, --version  show program's version number and exit
+                            logging level (defaults to 'warning')

 Installation